 Prepare for Parties

 Dollar Tree has the best gift bags, tissue paper, cards, and holiday goods.
 There are so many items that are great for celebrations of all sorts.
-Here is a list of my favorite things to buy there.
+Of course, my favorite things to buy there are always party related.
 Let me give you an example of possible savings:

 Birthday wrappings from the grocery store will cost you between $5 – $10+.
 Birthday bag ($4), card ($4) and tissue ($2).
 On the flip side, you could go to a dollar store and get all three things for a $1 each.